August Malmström: Düsseldorf 1856–1857

 Malmström is associated with the Düsseldorf school of painting.
 There exists no proofs that he took part in any education in the city.
 He presumably pursued studies on his own.
-During autumn 1856, he send home his first painting King Heimer and Aslög from Düsseldorf and during spring 1857 he then send home King Aella's messenger before Ragnar Lodbrok's sons Both of these works impressed the Swedish Academy.
+During autumn 1856, he send home his first painting King Heimer and Aslög from Düsseldorf and during spring 1857 he then send home King Aella's messenger before Ragnar Lodbrok's sons.
+Both of these works impressed the Swedish Academy.
 During their exhibition, the painting King Heimer and Aslög was rewarded with the Royal Medal.
-Thereby the Academy had the possibility to give Malmström travel scholarships, which happened on 2 October.
-The grant and several painting sales meant that he was financially secured for many years forward.
+This allowed the Academy to give Malmström a travel scholarship, on 2 October.
+The grant and several painting sales meant that he was financially secure for many years forward.

 Paris 1857–1859

 In 1857, Malmström traveled together with Mårten Eskil Winge (1825–1896) to Paris.
 Winge was a good friend of Malmström and also had received a travel scholarship.
 Besides diligent studies at the museums, they were students of Thomas Couture (1815–1879) who had a solid reputation as a skillful teacher who taught a number of Swedish students.
 In 1856, Couture became an honorable member of the Royal Swedish Academy of Arts.
 Malmström returned 1858 to Düsseldorf to complete Vikingar på stranden ("Vikings at shore") together with the Norwegian painter Hans Fredrik Gude (1825–1903) but soon traveled back to Paris.
 Regulations for travel scholarships prescribed that a copy of a work by a great master should be made.
 The choice fell on Titian's painting Christ Crowned with Thorns, this because other works by Titian were already and constantly occupied by others, in some cases for many years.